crholm/raz.sh/data/blog/2025-05-02_a_critical_look_at_mcp.md

 Using stdio essentially means starting a local MCP Server, hooking up `stdout` and `stdin` pipes from the server to the client, and starting to send JSON and using `stderr` for logging.
 It kind of breaks the Unix/Linux piping paradigm using these streams for bidirectional communication.
-When bidirectional communication is needed, we usually reach for a socket, unix socker or even a net socket.
+When bidirectional communication is needed, we usually reach for a socket, unix socket or even a net socket.

 However, it is straightforward and easy to reason about, works out of the box in all OSes, no need to deal with sockets, and so on.
-So even if there is a critique to me made, I get it.
+So even if there is a critique to be made, I get it.

 ### SSE / Streamable HTTP

 The HTTP transport is another story.
-There are two versions of the same mistake: SSE (Server-Sent Events) transport and " Streamable HTTP" (a made-up term) that uses REST semantics with SSE.
+There are two versions of the same mistake: SSE (Server-Sent Events) transport and "Streamable HTTP" (a made-up term) that uses REST semantics with SSE, but with a whole lot of extra confusion and corner cases on top.

-It can be summarized as: "Since we like SSE for LLM streaming, we're Not using WebSockets.
+It can be summarized as: "Since we like SSE for LLM streaming, we're not using WebSockets.
 Instead, we're effectively implementing
 WebSockets on top of SSE and calling it 'Streamable HTTP' to make people think it's an accepted/known way of doing things."

 They discuss the problems with WebSockets (and the reason for Streamable HTTP) in this